 To move on, we need to approach both types of behavior: our actual addiction, and what enabled it.
 That is what “dual diagnosis” refers to.

 Not only did we tell lies to others, but we also deceived ourselves.
-Self-deception into thinking that we had our addiction under controlled ran rampant.
+Self-deception in thinking that we had our addiction under control ran rampant.
 Convinced we just hadn’t had enough to drink yet, we were certain we could stop whenever we chose to.
 Just not yet.

 However, that revelation came about, and it was the beginning of change.
 We chose life, and we chose to live our lives in a new and scary way.
 Substance abuse recovery is a change, not a “return to normal” as one might think.